pablo-abc/felte/packages/felte/README.md

 - `validate` is a custom validation function that must return an object with the same props as initialValues, but with error messages or `undefined` as values.
 - `onSubmit` is the function that will be executed when the form is submited.
 - `onError` is a an optional function that will run if the submit throws an exception.
 It will contain the error catched.
 If you return an object with the same shape as `Errors`, these errors can be reported by a reporter.
-- `reporter` a function or list of functions to handle error reporting.
-Currently there are two official packages: `@felte/reporter-tippy` to handle error reporting with [Tippy.js](https://atomiks.github.io/tippyjs/) and `@felte/reporter-cvapi` to handle error reporting with the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation).
+- `extend` a function or list of functions to extend Felte's behaviour.
+Currently it can be used to add `reporters` to Felte, these can handle error reporting for you.
+You can read more about them in [Felte's documentation](https://felte.dev/docs#reporters).

 When called, `createForm` will return an object with the following interface: